MoonLightOri/my-own-modded-DRG-difficulties/Interstellar/Interstellar Features.md

   + They move -30% slower and have Fear immunity.
 Their materials are changed slightly.
   + They won't flee away or drop you down after taking damage.
 - Carrier (CD2)
-  + They are Elite Grabbers that have Base HP -50%, and move +50% faster than normal Elite Grabber.
+  + They are Elite Grabbers that have same Base HP as normal Grabber, and move +50% faster than normal Elite Grabber.
   + Grab Time is reduced to 10s.
-  + They are banned During Encounters, Defense, Drillevator, and in 1p.
+  + Unable to spawn During Encounters, Defense, Drillevator, in 1p setting and when there's the last standing player in the team.
   + There can only be a small number of Carrier available on-field.
 - Bulk Detonator
   + They move +50% faster.